junseoparkX/Personal-Library-Management/README.md

 ## User Stories
+- As a user, I want to make my private library where I can access it by username and password.
+- As a user, I want to change my password from my account.
 - As a user, I want to be able to add a book to my library.
 - As a user, I want to be able to add book in the library with adding deail information: tags, authors and genres.
 - As a user, I want to be able to view the list of books in the library.